kiere/vagrant-phoenix-postgres/README.md

 Based off project: https://github.com/jackdb/pg-app-dev-vm

-* Ubuntu 14.04
+* Ubuntu 14.04 LTS
+* Elixir 1.0.5
+* Phoenix 0.17.0
 * PosgreSQL 9.4.4
-* NodeJS 0.12.7 (for ExecJS)
+* NodeJS 0.12.7
+* Git 1.9.1

-This box is published in Atlas as 'lazygray/phoenix-pg' and can be used simply by adding `config.vm.box = 'lazygray/phoenix-pg'` to your `Vagrantfile`.
+This box is published in Atlas as 'lazygray/phoenix-postgres' and can be used simply by adding `config.vm.box = 'lazygray/phoenix-postgres'` to your `Vagrantfile`.